ryanozx/tp/docs/UserGuide.md

 6. You can try typing some commands into the command box and pressing "enter" to execute.
 We have listed down some commands for you to try. <br>
  - `help`: Opens the help window.
- - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`: Adds an employee named `John Doe` to the employee list
+ - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`: Adds an employee named `John Doe` to the employee list.
  - `list`: Lists all employees.
  - `add-leave 1 title/medical leave start/2023-11-11 end/2023-11-11`: Adds a leave entry for the first employee in the current employee list.
 Note that the default leave status is `PENDING`.
  - `delete 2`: Deletes the second employee shown in the current employee list.